Which is better for my website, PPC or SEO?

 Step Two: Identify Your Time Frame

-Step Three: Compare the Benefits of PPC vs. SEO
+Step Three: Compare the Benefits of Decide Between PPC vs. SEO

 To recap the above infographic, the main differences between PPC and SEO are the amount of time it takes to see results and the longevity of those results.
-A PPC campaign will give you instant results, whereas SEO will take at least a couple months to start sending an increased number of visitors to your website.
+A PPC campaign will give you instant results, whereas SEO will take at least a couple of months to start sending an increased number of visitors to your website.
 However, work put into SEO will keep benefiting your site after the work has been completed, whereas PPC benefits will stop as soon as you stop paying for the ads.
+Decide Between SEO vs. PPC is very important for us to know.

 Step Four: Put Together a Strategy That Fits Your Goals